w3f/polkadot-wiki/docs/learn/learn-comparisons-cosmos.md

 IBC leverages light clients that can keep track of the consensus of a counterparty chain.
 For example, when chains A and B want to talk to one another, chain A uses its light client of B to verify messages sent from chain B, and vice versa.
-IBC is [currently live](https://app.trustless.zone/?from=POLKADOT&to=OSMOSIS) on Polkadot and Kusama.
-Work is ongoing to implement IBC to Ethereum and it's layer 2s.

 ## Consensus